msr8/AMOGUS/README.md

 ## Pip and Git
 <br>

 You should have preinstalled python, pip, and git.
 You can install python and pip together in the latest version of [python](https://www.python.org/downloads/).
-As for git, you can download it from [here](https://git-scm.com/).
+As for git, you can download it from [here](https://git-scm.com/download/.
 If you are on Mac, you can simply run `git --version` in terminal.
-If you are on Linux, you can simply run `sudo apt install git` in the terminal
+If you are on Linux, you can simply run `sudo apt-get install git` in the terminal

 <br>